cr1pto/stocktickersample/README.md

 - You'll need an API key from the financeapi.net site here: https://financeapi.net/.
 Update the `docker-compose.override.yaml` with the appropriate api key: `StockTickerApiConfiguration__FinanceApiKey={finance api key here}`.

 ## Problems getting the application to run?
+- Take a look at the scripts and run the script contents manually.
+They are not idempotent sadly.
+There is no error-handling either.
+Please take a look at them before posting issues.

 ## The problem scope